dh3968mlq/historicaldate-data/README.md

 ### Data guidelines

-(Actually, more what you'd call 'actual rules' than guidelines)

    * It's an English language database
-   * Dates and files must be in *historicaldate* format
+   * Dates and files are in *historicaldate* format
-   * Information must be in the public domain and free of copyright
+   * Information is freely available
-   * Every row must contain a link in the *url* column to an entry English Wikipedia that at least mentions the relevant event or person.
+   * Almost all rows contain a link in the *url* column to a relevant entry English Wikipedia

-### Limitations

-At present *historicaldate* uses Python dates, and so is limited to AD (CE) dates.
-It cannot as yet deal with dates BC (BCE).